When Using Glue-ups in Joinery is Best

 When Using Glue-ups in Joinery is Best Continued

 Glue-ups are strongest with face to face, face to edge, and edge to edge joints.
-A lot of surface area is in contact in these orientations and the glue isn’t drawn away by the straw-like wood characteristics.
-This assumes that the contacting surfaces are flat and square, of course.
-Some argue that cupping should be in the same direction while others argue it should counteract.
-But it’s best to profile all boards so that they are as close to flat as possible and oriented from bottom to top as if they were still in tree form.
+A lot of surface area contacts in these orientations and the glue isn’t drawn away by the straw-like wood characteristics.
+This assumes that you properly flatten and square the contacting surfaces.
+Some argue that cupping should be in the same direction while others argue it should alternate to counteract.
+We tend to favor the latter—particularly when doing side-by-side glue-ups for table tops.

 Don’t fasten flat or miter end grain with glue only.
 It results in a weak bond that is likely to fail under load.
 But using glue alone for the long grain wood surfaces is certainly acceptable.
 You’ll create a strong, lasting joint.